 - Coordinates all the work, either with their own team, or subcontractors where necessary, to complete the project to the homeowner’s satisfaction.

-What are subcontractors?
+Why are subcontractors?

 Subcontractors, on the other hand, are businesses or self-employed individuals that general contractors hire to take care of the smaller, trade-specific projects necessary to meet the homeowner’s requirements.
 Many subcontractors are business owners who work with multiple general contractors to keep a steady flow of jobs.